 2. Brew Up Some Green Tea

-Two-thirds of the world’s population drinks tea and considering it has been around for centuries, it’s clear our ancestors were on to something.
-The beneficial components of green tea include the catechins, particularly EGCG, epigallocatechin-3-gallate, which has been linked to many health benefits including heart health and healthy blood sugar levels.
-Whether you choose iced tea or hot tea, choose green tea, since the leaves are handled in ways that preserve their polyphenols and their benefit to the body.
+Two-thirds of the world’s population drinks tea, and considering it has been around for centuries, it’s clear our ancestors were on to something.
+The beneficial components of green tea include the catechins, particularly EGCG, epigallocatechin-3-gallate, which has been linked to many health benefits, including heart health and healthy blood sugar levels.
+Whether you choose iced tea or hot tea, choose green tea since the leaves are handled in ways that preserve their polyphenols and their benefit to the body.

 3. Crunch on Some Cruciferous Vegetables

 You’ve been told many times to eat your vegetables, and this advice is pretty important when it comes to fighting cancer.
 Indole-3-carbinol (I3C), a phytochemical found in cruciferous vegetables, is linked to keeping healthy cells healthy.
-Brussels sprouts, kale, and broccoli are just a few of these powerful cruciferous vegetables that are rich in I3C.
+Brussels sprouts, kale, and broccoli are just a few of these powerful cruciferous vegetables rich in I3C.

 4. Nix the Fad Diets

 Fad diets are bad for your health.
 It’s true.
 Think “the cabbage soup diet” or “the grapefruit diet” or any diet that drastically limits what you can eat.
 Many people follow fad diets for just a few days at a time.
 However, repeating the diet extends the amount of time you deprive your cells of some of the most essential nutrients.
 To keep your cervix healthy, these cells require various foods, with a focus on antioxidant-rich fruits and vegetables.